Security-Onion-Solutions/securityonion-docs/cloud-amazon.rst

     sudo so-prepare-fs

 By default, this command expects the ephemeral device to be located at ``/dev/nvme1n1`` and will mount that device at ``/nsm/elasticsearch``.
+If this fails run ``lsblk`` to determine which disk to use.
 To override either of those two defaults, specify them as arguments.
 For example:

 ::